-Local history enthusiasts can now explore Fairfield City’s past at the click of a button thanks to Council’s new Fairfield City Heritage Collection archival website.
+Local history enthusiasts can now explore Fairfield City’s past at the click of a button thanks to Council’s new Fairfield City Heritage Collection website.

 The heritage collection includes information about Fairfield City local government area, past and present.